molgenis/league-of-robots/roles/yum_repos/README.md

   and for which the GPG key file will be downloaded from `gpgkeysource` and imported with `ansible.builtin.rpm_key`.

 ```
+#
+# Example to list which repos should be managed by this role on machines by listing all repo IDs explicitly.
+#
 managed_yum_repos:
   rocky9:
     - baseos